noahehall/theBookOfNoah/0current/virtualization/docker/docker.md

 networks:
   soupnet: {} # define with default settings
   poopnet:
+    external: true # this networks lifecycle its outside the boundary of compose
+    name: "is required for externally managed networks"
   boobnet:
+    labels:
+      ai.nirv.desc: "my poop net"
+    internal: true # this network is externally isolated
     name: "external network name|host|none" # only way to use host|none networks
     attachable: true|false # allow external containers to attach & communicate
     enable_ipv6: false # why the hate with ipv6 anyway?